 - 1. Midazolam (Versed®) sedation as patient status permits

 - A. Adult:

 - i.
 5 mg IV, IM or 10 mg IN

 - B. Pediatrics:

 - i.
 0.15 mg/kg IV, IM (max 5 mg) or 0.2 mg/kg IN (max 10 mg)

 - 2. Fentanyl for pain control as patient status permits

-- A. Adult: 0.5 1 mcg/kg IV, IO, IN (maximum 100 mcg)
+- A. Adult: 0.5 1 mcg/kg IV, IN, IM, IO (maximum 100 mcg)

 - B. Pediatric: 0.5 1 mcg/kg IV, IO, IN (maximum 100 mcg)

 - 3. Synchronized cardioversion

 - A. Adults:

 - i.
 50 Joules

 - ii.
 100 Joules if dysrhythmia continues

 - iii.
-150 Joules if dysrhythmia continues
+150 Joules if dysrhythmia continues (initial setting for Atrial Fib)

-- Initial setting for unstable atrial fibrillation

 - B. Pediatrics:

 - i.
 0.5 J/kg

 - ii.
 1 J/kg if dysrhythmia continues

 - iii.
 2 J/kg if dysrhythmia continues

 - 4. Contact Medical Control if dysrhythmia persists following above treatment

-- ★ Do NOT administer adenosine to any heart transplant patient - \ Diltiazem may be harmful in patients with a history of pre-excitation syndromes (WPW) - \ Judicious use of cardioversion should be used in patients currently on digitalis or digoxin - Restoration of normal sinus rhythm in a patient who has been in chronic atrial fibrillation (> 48°) without therapeutic anticoagulation increases the risk for embolization - therefore electrical cardioversion should NOT be performed without contacting medical control prior - \ Sedation with midazolam (Versed®) & fentanyl should be attempted before cardioversion unless the patient is extremely unstable or unconscious - \ If cardioversion performed, ensure equipment for airway management readily available - \ Rapid ventricular response with possible accessory pathway conduction that is irregular & wide complex or polymorphic (WPW with atrial fib) do NOT treat with adenosine, beta blockers, or calcium channel blockers which may increase conduction through the accessory pathway - ➤ If unstable synchronized cardioversion @ 150 Joules - If unable to synchronize defibrillate @ 150 Joules - Supraventricular tachycardia is the most common dysrhythmia causing cardiovascular instability during infancy - Supraventricular tachycardia with aberrant conduction that produces a wide complex tachycardia is rare in infants and children - Wide complex tachycardia should be treated as ventricular in origin - \ In older children, may consider Valsalva while setting up for more aggressive therapy
+- ★ Do NOT administer adenosine to any heart transplant patient - ★ Diltiazem may be harmful in patients with a history of pre-excitation syndromes (WPW) - \ Judicious use of cardioversion should be used in patients currently on digitalis or digoxin - \ Contact medical control prior to attempting cardioversion in a patient who has been in chronic atrial fibrillation (> 48°) without therapeutic anticoagulation as restoration of normal sinus rhythm increases the risk for embolization in this patient group - \ Sedation with midazolam (Versed®) & fentanyl should be attempted before cardioversion unless the patient is extremely unstable or unconscious - \ If cardioversion performed, ensure equipment for airway management readily available - \ Rapid ventricular response with possible accessory pathway conduction that is irregular & wide complex or polymorphic (WPW with atrial fib) do NOT treat with adenosine, beta blockers, or calcium channel blockers which may increase conduction through the accessory pathway - ➤ If unstable synchronized cardioversion @ 150 Joules - ➤ If unable to synchronize defibrillate @ 150 Joules - Supraventricular tachycardia is the most common dysrhythmia causing cardiovascular instability during infancy - Supraventricular tachycardia with aberrant conduction that produces a wide complex tachycardia is rare in infants and children - > Wide complex tachycardia should be treated as ventricular in origin - ★ In older children, may consider Valsalva while setting up for more aggressive therapy